XSecurity/XSecurity/checker/README.md

 XSecurity is available under 2 licenses described as below.
 The Xcode plug-in is made available under the Apache 2.0 license.
-Clang and our custom security checkers for clang static analyzer are available under the University of Illinois/NCSA Open Source License.
+Clang and our custom security checkers for Clang Static Analyzer are available under the University of Illinois/NCSA Open Source License.

 It contains code written by third parties.
 Such software will have its own individual LICENSE.TXT file in the directory in which it appears.
 This file will describe the copyrights, license, and restrictions which apply to that code.

 ##### OTHER CONVENTIONS AND VALUES
 _____________________________